- Class I CSXT and the Florida Central Railroad, part of the Pinsly Railroad Company, serving the region.

 The Florida Central Railroad was established in 1986 and expanded in 1990 as part of the Pinsly Railroad Company.
 It is located in the heart of central Florida.
 The FCEN operates 68 miles of track and directly serves industries in Orlando, Plymouth, Zellwood, Mount Dora, Tavares, Eustis, Umatilla, Ocoee, and Winter Garden.
 All interchanges are made with CSXT in Orlando, Florida.
 Due to its centralized location, the FCEN provides a competitive alternative to trucking and easy access to markets across Florida.

-The first phase of SunRail, a commuter rail transit project that runs along a 32-mile stretch through Orange, Seminole and Volusia counties, began service in May 2014 with 9,000+ daily ridership in its first week.
+The first phase of SunRail, a commuter rail transit project that runs along a 78-mile stretch through Orange, Seminole, Osceola, and Volusia counties, began service in May 2014 with 9,000+ daily ridership in its first week.
 The SunRail Station in Longwood, which is within easy walking distance of the Longwood Historic District, has the most cyclists disembarking from any station.
-The ease of reaching the trails from the our station is a major draw for visitors to Longwood.
-The second phase, which will extend the line further north in Volusia County and south into Osceola County, is expected to start construction in 2015.
+The ease of reaching the trails from our station is a major draw for visitors to Longwood.